AEjonanonymous/Singmasters-Conjecture/README.md

 ## 📁 Repository Contents

-* 💻 `SingmastersConjecture.lean`
+* 💻 `SingmastersConjecture.lean` — Contains the complete 14-stage type-level transformation pipeline implemented in Lean 4, formally verifying the structural reduction of Singmaster's conjecture from the unconstrained binomial solution space down to a bounded quadratic domain via Kummer's theorem, Legendre's identity, and Hermite floor expansions.

-* 📝 `Bounding Singmaster's Conjecture via Constructive Type Transformation in Lean 4.pdf`
+* 📝 `Bounding Singmaster's Conjecture via Constructive Type Transformation in Lean 4.pdf` — The accompanying research paper detailing the theoretical background, architectural breakdown of the data-flow pipeline, and formal verification methodology for resolving Singmaster's conjecture.

 ---